Gaurav1517/portfolio-react-app/README.md

 ## 📌 Notes

-* This project is under active development..
+* This project is under active development.
 * Pull requests and contributions are welcome!

 ---